dskrepps/Databases-in-Simple-Terms/README.md

 # Databases in Simple Terms

-Making an informed decision of what database to use for your next web application is hard.
+Making an informed decision of what open source database to use for your next web application is hard.
 This document attempts to make it easier.

 Issues and/or pull requests are highly encouraged to make this document better as long as we can keep it somewhat simple and easy to look over.